tytydraco/yessleep/out/Today_I_feltunusual.md

-Today, I woke up feeling unusual.
+Today, I woke up feeling different.
 It was a workday, and I followed my routine by cracking my right hand's knuckles, then my left hand's, but something didn't feel quite right.
 I did it a couple more times until I felt better.

 In the shower, I accidentally bumped my right shoulder against the glass door.
 I tried to balance it by bumping my left shoulder against the wall, but it only made me feel worse.
 I ended up banging both sides of my shoulders against the surroundings until I felt some relief.